 - Yellowpages, Manta, Facebook, Yelp, Angie’s List

 You don’t need to be in every online directory—just the top ones.
 If your business is on Facebook, make sure your address, phone number, hours, and all contact information is accurate.
 Be sure you link to your website.
 If you’re not already in other directories, like Yellowpages.com and Yelp.com, add yourself.
 If you are listed, but your website isn’t listed, claim the listing and add your website.
 The more information you provide these directories about your business, the better the outcome.

 Good quality websites that will link to you and are relevant to your website are beneficial to have.
 If you have sponsored events or have business partners, ask for a link to your website.
 You may even contribute a blog post for their site in return for a link back to your site.
 Another way to score links to your website is by publishing awesome content that people want to share!

-Next up is Part 2 of this three-part Digital Marketing series which covers SEO (including the reseller SEO service), Remarketing, and PPC.
+Next up is Part 2 of this three-part Digital Marketing series which covers SEO, Remarketing, and PPC.